-That being said, it has some notable shortcomings with this approach as well.
-For one, CDC via logical decoding cannot replicate DDL changes such as table column additions.
-Though there are workarounds for this like setting up event triggers to have your replication system run the associated DDL PostgreSQL doesn’t natively support this yet.
+That being said, it has some notable shortcomings.
+For one thing, CDC via logical decoding cannot replicate DDL changes such as table column additions.
+There are workarounds for this, like setting up event triggers to have your replication system run the associated DDL, but PostgreSQL doesn’t natively support this yet.

-Also the available output plugins do not support all data types and losing a node isn’t handled gracefully as replication slots are not transferred over to standbys failover.
+However, the available output plugins do not support all data types.
+Also, in the event of failures, losing a node isn’t handled gracefully as replication slots are not transferred over to standbys failover.

-Let’s look at some variants of this approach:
+Let’s look at some variants of this approach.

-Developed by Euler Taveira de Oliviera and hosted on github,
+Developed by Euler Taveira de Oliviera and hosted on GitHub,

 wal2json works with the Apache Kafka Debezium plug-in, which we’ll discuss later.

-pg_recvlogical is a command line tool enabling the receipt of logical changes.
+pg_recvlogical is a command-line tool enabling the receipt of logical changes.
 When

 pg_recvlogical is configured together with

-- Minimal performance impact on the master database;
+- Minimal performance impact on the master database.

 - No changes required to the application nor database tables.

-CDC, where a streaming platform is used
+CDC using a streaming platform

-Debezium uses logical replication to replicate a stream of changes to a Kafka topic; Debezium can run custom transformation code on the data as it is received and supports PostgreSQL’s builtin native
+Debezium uses logical replication to replicate a stream of changes to a Kafka topic; Debezium can run custom transformation code on the data as it is received and supports PostgreSQL’s built-in native

-protobuf output plugin or
+protobuf output plugin, or

 wal2json, which we discussed earlier.

-Some Debezium gotchas
+Some Debezium - PostgreSQL gotchas

 DELETE and not

-REPLICA IDENTITY FULL to see
+REPLICA IDENTITY FULL.